kovidgoyal/calibre/manual/faq.rst

 Can I have the comment metadata show up on my reader?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most readers do not support this.
 You should complain to the manufacturer about it and hopefully if enough people complain, things will change.
 In the meantime, you can insert the metadata, including comments into a "Jacket page" at the start of the ebook, by using the option to "Insert metadata as page at start of book" during conversion.
-The option is found in the :guilabel:`Structure Detection` section of the conversion settings.
+The option is found in the :guilabel:`Structure detection` section of the conversion settings.
 Note that for this to have effect you have to *convert* the book.
 If your book is already in a format that does not need conversion, you can convert from that format to the same format.

 Another alternative is to create a catalog in ebook form containing a listing of all the books in your calibre library, with their metadata.
 Click-and-hold the convert button to access the catalog creation tool.
 And before you ask, no you cannot have the catalog "link directly to" books on your reader.